Media Queries

 Media queries are used in CSS to define specific cases and behavior in those cases.

 The most common use of this technique is defining different screen sizes (responsiveness) even though originally, media queries are used for targeting device type (print, screen, speech, scan).
-Options media queries also can differentiate are specific characteristics (color, update, orientation, aspect ratio), parameters(resolution, width, height) or whatever combination of them with the device type.
+Media queries can differentiate based on specific characteristics (color, update, orientation, aspect ratio), parameters (resolution, width, height) or combinations thereof, aligned with the device type.

 How to Use